Cray-HPE/uan-product-stream/docs/portal/developer-portal/advanced/SLES_Image.md

 As this is currently a "Technical Preview" of supporting SLES Images on Application Nodes, there are several limitations:

-* S3 presigned URLs with an expiration limit for the rootfs must be created
+* S3 presigned URLs with an expiration limit for the rootfs must be created.
 * BSS parameters must be set with `cray bss bootparameters replace ...`
 * BOS Sessions and Templates are not supported.
 * CFS Configurations that operate on COS and NCN images are not yet supported.